tchap/cdn/router/README.md

 - Scope is currently stored in each node.
 This can be computed when walking the tree.
 - `internal/routingtree` could be refactored a bit, perhaps to put IPNet and bit operations to a separate package.
+- `Router.DeleteRoute` is not implemented yet.
+- `Router` is not thread-safe.

 ## Performance